islamneddar/nextjs-with-storybook-boilerplate/README.md

-this project is for adding story book for
+this project is for adding story book for nextjs project

+steps :
+npx -p @storybook/cli sb init

+use it :
+add the different component in the .stories folder